MicrosoftDocs/mesh-docs/mesh/develop/getting-started/samples/toybox.md

 ![A screen shot of the Toybox package in the Unity project.](../../../media/samples/009-toybox-package.png)

-The [Samples Overview](samples-overview.md) page contains instructions on how to download the Mesh toolkit which contains this sample.

 ## Understanding the scene Interactables

 In order to understand the interactions between objects in the scene, we recommend that you review the [Grab, hold and throw with Interactables](../../enhance-your-environment/avatar-and-object-interactions/interactables.md) article and then take a look at the objects in the Toybox sample that are made interactable by containing the [*Mesh Interactable Setup*](../../enhance-your-environment/avatar-and-object-interactions/interactables.md#the-mesh-interactable-setup-component) or *Mesh Interactable Body* components.
 Examining the visual scripts attached to certain objects will give you further insights.
 The scripts contain a mixture of standard Unity nodes and nodes that are specially made for Mesh.
 To learn more about the Mesh nodes, see the [Visual Scripting Node Reference](../../script-your-scene-logic/visual-scripting/visual-scripting-node-reference.md).
 There are a lot of GameObjects in the Toybox sample; the lists and tables below should make is easier for you to find the interactable objects and the Mesh nodes in the scripts.

 ## Toybox Activities

-This image can help you find the different activities in the scene.
+The image below can help you find the different activities in the scene.
+To see a larger version, click the image.

 1. Bean Bag Toss
 1. Fire Pit and Roasting Marhmallows